Parenteral nutrition: Emulsifier

 Only a limited number of emulsifiers are commonly regarded as safe to use for parenteral administration, of which the most important is lecithin.
 Lecithin can be biodegraded and metabolized, since it is an integral part of biological membranes, making it virtually non-toxic.
 Other emulsifiers can only be excreted via the kidneys, creating a toxic load.
 The emulsifier of choice for most fat emulsions used for parenteral nutrition is a highly purified egg lecithin, due to its low toxicity and complete integration with cell membranes.

 Use of egg-derived emulsifiers is not recommended for people with an egg allergy due to the risk of reaction.
 In situations where there is no suitable emulsifying agent for a person at risk of developing essential fatty acid deficiency, cooking oils may be spread upon large portions of available skin for supplementation by transdermal absorption.

 Another type of fat emulsion Omegaven is being used experimentally within the US primarily in the pediatric population.
 It is made of fish oil instead of the soybean oil based formulas more widely in use.
 Research has shown use of Omegaven may reverse and prevent liver disease and cholestasis.

 History

+Going back more than 350 years, the first landmark description was of general blood circulation by William Harvey in 1628, which formed the anatomical basis for intravenous infusions.
+Investigations during the following centuries demonstrated solutions containing electrolytes and glucose could be given intravenously.
+The accumulated knowledge of protein metabolism formed the basis for studies on intravenous nutrition with protein hydrolysates, peptides, and amino acids.
+Robert Elman's observation in the late 1930s that amino acids in the form of protein hydrolysate could be administered safely was the first major step toward TPN.
+During the following years, major efforts were made to find methods to prepare infusion solutions with a high energy content and low osmotic pressure.
+The most realistic alternative seemed to be fat in the form of an emulsion.
+Many studies of a large number of various fat emulsions were made from the 1920s until the end of the 1950s.
+However, all of these emulsions caused severe adverse reactions.

-Developed in the 1960s by Dr. Stanley Dudrick, who as a surgical resident in the University of Pennsylvania, working in the basic science laboratory of Dr. Jonathan Rhoads, was the first to successfully nourish initially Beagle puppies and subsequently newborn babies with catastrophic gastrointestinal malignancies.
+The first safe fat emulsion, Intralipid, developed by Prof. Arvid Wretlind of the Karolinska Institute, Sweden, was made available for clinical use in 1962.
+This was the second major step toward TPN.
+Vitamins, electrolytes, and trace elements were then included in the fat emulsions and in the solutions of amino acids and glucose.
+Later in the 1960s, Dr. Stanley Dudrick, who as a surgical resident in the University of Pennsylvania, working in the basic science laboratory of Dr. Jonathan Rhoads, was the first to successfully nourish initially Beagle puppies and subsequently newborn babies with catastrophic gastrointestinal malignancies.
 Dudrick collaborated with Dr. Willmore and Dr. Vars to complete the work necessary to make this nutritional technique safe and successful.
+He showed that a central venous catheter could be used to administer the infusion fluid intravenously.